Josh-Voyles/affordable/home-choice-pro/docs/user_guide.md

 ### Features
 **Home Choice Pro** includes the following features:
+- Monthly Budget
-- Monthly Payment
+- Down Payment
 - Interest Rate
 - Loan Term
   - 15 years and 30 years

-### Troubleshooting
-- **Issue 1:** The application does not start.
-  - **Solution:** Ensure that your system meets the minimum requirements and that all necessary dependencies are installed.
-Try restarting your computer and reinstalling the application if the problem persists.
-- **Issue 2:** Error message "Configuration file not found".
-  - **Solution:** Check that the configuration file is located in the correct directory and has the correct permissions.
-- **Issue 3:** The application crashes unexpectedly.
-  - **Solution:** Make sure your system has enough resources (RAM, disk space).
+- Property Tax Rate
+**Optional**
+- Private Mortgage Insurance (PMI)
+- Expected HOA fee

 ### FAQ
-***What is a mortgage calculator?***
+***What is **Home Choice Pro**?***
-A mortgage calculator is an online tool that helps potential homebuyers estimate their monthly or total mortgage payment(s).
-It takes into account various factors such as the loan amount, interest rate, loan term, and sometimes additional costs like property taxes, homeowners insurance, and private mortgage insurance (PMI).
-By providing these details, users can get a rough idea of what they might expect to pay each month for their mortgage.
+**Home Choice Pro** is a tool that helps potential homebuyers estimate not just their total cost, but other factors that will better prepare them.
+It takes into account various factors such as the monthly budget, down payment, interest rate, loan term, and HOA.
+By providing these details, users can get a better idea of what they might expect to pay all around.
+Unlike other mortgage calculators, **Home Choice Pro** gives you more estimates that gives you a closer estimate, which in turn, may help homebuyers save money.
 ***What information do I need to use the mortgage calculator?***
 To use a mortgage calculator effectively, you need to input several pieces of information:
-  - Loan amount: The total amount of money you are borrowing to buy your home.
+  - Monthly Budget: The amount you are willing to pay monthly.
+  - Down Payment: The initial up-front payment.
   - Interest rate: The rate at which interest will accrue on your loan.
-  - Loan term: The length of time over which you will repay the loan, typically 15, 20, or 30 years.
+  - Loan term: The length of time over which you will repay the loan, typically 15 or 30 years.
+  - Property Tax Rate: The tax on a property.
   ***Optional inputs might include:***
-  - Down payment: The amount of money you pay upfront toward the purchase price of the home.
-  - Property taxes: Annual taxes assessed by a government authority on your property, which are often estimated as a percentage of the property value.
-  - Homeowners insurance: An estimate of the insurance cost to cover potential damages to your home.
-  - PMI: Private mortgage insurance, which might be required if your down payment is less than 20% of the home's purchase price.
+  - Expected HOA Fee: Homeowners association fee to maintain all properties, shared amenities, and common areas within the association.
+  - Private Mortgage Insurance: A type of insurance for certain mortgages with high LTV ratios that protects the lender.
 ***How accurate are mortgage calculators?***
 Mortgage calculators provide a good estimate of monthly or total payment(s) but should be considered approximations.
 They often don't account for fluctuations in property taxes, insurance premiums, or changes in interest rates for adjustable-rate mortgages.
 Additionally, they don't include maintenance costs or utilities, which need to be considered for a complete understanding of housing expenses.
 Therefore, while mortgage calculators are excellent for initial planning and comparisons, the actual mortgage payment may vary slightly due to these variables and lender-specific requirements.
+***What is Private Mortgage Insurance?***
+When a homebuyer takes out a home loan or refinances their mortgage, their lender may require to pay PMI.
+Lenders may require it depending on the loan-to-value (LTV) ratio.
+If the homebuyer needs PMI, the lender will choose the provder of their choice.
+Typically, lenders will require homeowners to pay PMI while their LTV is above 8-%.
+Once their LTV is below 80%, the homebuyer can request to stop paying PMI.

 ### License